pranav9087/SegBin/README.md

 - IBM Watson Assistant: IBM Watson Assistant serves a dual purpose in our system: first, it enables users to effortlessly navigate the dashboard hosted on IBM Cloud by answering their inquiries and guiding them through simple tasks with natural language interactions.
 - Second, deployed on our website, Watson Assistant acts as a responsive customer support chatbot, readily addressing common queries and offering assistance, thereby enhancing user experience and engagement.

-The assistant has been deployed on our website: www.terravortex.com in basic Beta testing stage and there an example gif below.
+The assistant has been deployed on our website: www.terravortex.com in basic Beta testing stage and there is an example gif below.
 You can say "show demo video" and it will work.

 ![ChatBot](images/ezgif.com-video-to-gif.gif)